h5bp/Front-end-Developer-Interview-Questions/README.md

 * Can you explain the difference between `GET` and `POST`?

 ####[[⬆]](#toc) <a name='css'>CSS Questions:</a>
+* What is the difference between classes and IDs in CSS?
 * Describe what a "reset" CSS file does and how it's useful.
   * Bonus for pointing out the downsides of a "reset", and/or mentioning "normalize" as a better alternative.
 * Describe Floats and how they work.